MrDesjardins/steganographyrs/readme.md

 Further explanation in the [Mozilla grcov website](https://github.com/mozilla/grcov)

 ## Documentation
+The documentation is generated from the source code using:

 ```sh
 cargo doc --open
 ```

 ## Testing CLI

 All commands for the user works but instead of using `steganographyrs -e true -p secret -m "My Secret Message" -i testAssets/prestine.png -o out.png` you need to use `cargo run -- -e true -p secret -m "My Secret Message" -i testAssets/prestine.png -o out.png`